darekaze/JDown/README.md

 ## Java version Instruction (team1.downloader)

-### Remaining things to fix (Need help)

-1. Fix detect timeout and reconnect for connections that don't have internet (Use mobile hotspot to test)
-2. Bonus: add the function to be able to reconnect at run-time

----

 In IDE (IntelliJ), You need to add the 2 arguments in the setting config.

 ```